vazswk/UERD/README.md

 # UERD
-Using Statistical Image Model for JPEG Steganography: Uniform Embedding Revisited：https://ieeexplore.ieee.org/document/7225122
+Using Statistical Image Model for JPEG Steganography: Uniform Embedding Revisited; Published in: IEEE Transactions on Information Forensics and Security; https://ieeexplore.ieee.org/document/7225122